If you missed any of the earlier posts in my DR series, you can check them out here:

 - Standard Backup Scripts

-So if you don’t delete the existing tempdb files, they will be reused and the corruption will likely still be there.
-The key is to delete the corrupted file while SQL Server is shut down.
+On some rare occasions, simply restarting SQL Server did not resolve the tempdb corruption.
+It’s been a long time since I encountered this scenario, and my attempts to reproduce the issue were fruitless.
+You are not likely to encounter an issue where simply restarting SQL Server doesn’t fix the corruption.
+If you encounter this issue, delete the corrupted file or files while SQL Server is shut down.
 As I mentioned before, if it is the log file or if IFI is not enabled, then the restart time will likely be longer than usual.
 Log files must always be zero initialized when created.
 Just be aware of how big the file is configured to be and be prepared for the startup to be delayed.

 Fixing corruption doesn’t get easier than this, but you shouldn’t stop there.
 Fixing corruption is only part of the job.
 You need to investigate the root cause of the corruption.
 If it’s a SQL bug (probably not), then you need to make sure you have applied the fix or contact PSS to get one.
 You also need to investigate the disk subsystem to see if it is external corruption.
 Whatever the cause of corruption, you need to address it to prevent it from occurring again.
 A DBA’s primary job is to protect the data, that means prevention is just as important as fixing what’s broken.